 - Please enter at the designated patient entrance

-- At KGH site, use the main entrance at 76 Stuart St.
+- At the KGH site, use the main entrance at 76 Stuart Street

-- Patients of the Cancer Centre of Southeastern Ontario, Renal and Kidney Program should enter through the Burr wing at 25 King St. W.
+- Patients of the Cancer Centre of Southeastern Ontario, Renal and Kidney Program should enter through the Burr Wing at 25 King Street West

-- At Hotel Dieu Hospital site, use the main entrance at 166 Brock St.
+- At the Hotel Dieu Hospital site, use the main entrance at 166 Brock Street

 - You will be required to wear a mask.
 Please bring your own mask or face covering.
 If you don’t have your own mask to bring, one will be provided.
-Click here to read more about our universal masking policy.
+To read more about our universal masking policy, click here

 Keeping our environment safe